beginning of content

 How is TMJ dysfunction treated?

-Your doctor might suggest taking pain relief medication or medications for inflammation.
-You could ask your pharmacist for an anti-inflammatory gel.
+Your doctor might suggest taking pain relief medicines or anti-inflammatory medicines.

 Can TMJ dysfunction be prevented?